jpfitzinger/hfr/README.md

 # hfr

-`hfr` is an R package that implements the Hierarchical Feature Regression: a regularized regression estimator based on a supervised hierarchical graph.
-The algorithm identifies predictors with a similar effect on the response variable, and shrinks linear regression parameters towards group targets for these predictors.
-The strength of shrinkage is governed by a hyperparameter `kappa` that can take on values between 0 and 1 and represents the normalized effective model size.
+`hfr` is an R package that implements a novel cluster-based regularized regression estimator --- the **Hierarchical Feature Regression (HFR)** ---, which mobilizes insights from the domains of machine learning and graph theory to estimate robust parameters for a linear regression.
+The estimator constructs a supervised feature graph that decomposes parameters along its edges, adjusting first for common variation and successively incorporating idiosyncratic patterns into the fitting process.
+The graph structure has the effect of shrinking parameters towards group targets, where the extent of shrinkage is governed by a hyperparamter, and group compositions as well as shrinkage targets are determined endogenously.
+The hyperparameter `kappa` can take on values between 0 and 1 and represents the normalized effective model size.
 When `kappa = 1` the regression is unregularized resulting in OLS parameters.
 When `kappa < 1` the model is reduced to an effective model size smaller than the original covariate dimension.

 ## Usage